nft-fun/generate-bitbirds/README.md

 The script uses another 1-1000 'random' number to decide which of the bird type templates to use.
 Basic bird is most common, at about 75% probability.
 Jay has a 15% probability, woodpecker has 6%, eagle has 3.5%, and cockatoo has half a percent probability.

 From there, you're just about home free.
-The final bit of the loop re-sizes the generated bird from 24 px x 24 px up to 480 px x 480 px.
-It generates the image file path (dynamically using the `os` library), and saves the image into the folder `bird_images`.
+The final bit of the loop re-sizes the generated bird from 24x24 pixels up to 480x480 pixels.
+It generates the image file path (dynamically, wherever you have the folder using the `os` library), and saves the image into the included folder `bird_images`.

 Then it goes right back to the top of the loop, and does it again for the next bird, until the number of defined loops is completed.